03/09/2026

 How often do you have flat-head moments?
 You know, it’s an hour or so after a meeting and you figuratively, or literally, smack your forehead with your hand and think, “Now, what was it they said?”

 First, don’t ever go into an important in-person or online meeting, phone call, or back-and-forth text/email conversation without something to write with and something to write on.
-Capturing crucial information on your phone or computer can work, but studies show writing to be the best way to implant information in our brains.
+Capturing crucial information on your phone or computer or with AI can work.
+But, in a key study by Muller and Oppenheimer, noted in the Harvard Business Review, it shows writing to be the best way to implant information in our brains.
+(And, who has time to read those AI notes, anyway?!)

-Next, in the upper left-hand corner of whatever you’re taking notes on simply write seven questions: What?
-Why?
-Who?
-Where?
-When?
-How?
-How Much?
+Next, in the upper left-hand corner of whatever you’re taking notes on simply list seven questions:

 Why the left-hand corner?
 Because our culture reads left-to-right so it’s the first place our eyes go when we see almost any type of document.

 And, you stack the questions.
-Don’t write them out in a line.
+Don’t write them out on a line.
 When we read we don’t see/read every word.
 Our eyes jump what we determine to be less important words and we try to see only the words that matter.
-By writing the questions out in a line it’s too easy to jump over some of them.
+Writing the questions on a line makes them too easy to jump over.

 Here’s another important question: Why these specific words/questions?
 Because they point us to the crucial information in any situation or plan.